Learn more about this card and find out how you can apply here.

 - Flexible Rewards Redemption.
 You can redeem your cash back rewards at any time and in any amount.
 If you don’t use your card that often, it can take months to reach other cards’ minimum redemption thresholds.
 Citi ThankYou Preferred for College Students typically requires at least 1,000 ThankYou points (up to $10 value) to redeem.

 - No Introductory APR Offers.
 Capital One doesn’t offer an introductory APR on this card.
-Discover it for Students and Discover it Chrome for Students both have a six-month 0% purchase APR, while Citi ThankYou Preferred for College Students comes with a seven-month 0% purchase APR.
+Discover it for Students and Discover it Chrome for Students both have a 6-month 0% intro purchase APR, while Citi ThankYou Preferred for College Students comes with a 7-month 0% purchase APR.

 - No Good Grades Discount or Bonus.
 Unlike some competitors, Capital One doesn’t reward you for good scholarship.
 The Discover student cards both offer annual good grade bonuses of $20 to students who maintain GPAs of 3.0 or higher.